betfair-datascientists/betfair-datascientists.github.io/src/modelling/howToBuildASoccerBotPartII.md

 Now that we've unzipped the files, we'll need to run the simulations on the files.

 **Just a word of warning**: This is not a fast process to run over two years of EPL data.
-It took my machine with 4 CPUs about 24 hours to pass over this data.
+It took my machine with 4 CPUs about 2 hours to pass over this data.
-The further out from the match start you're looking to place bets, the longer the process will take, as well if you leave bets inplay (using persistence_type="PERSIST") this will also take longer.

 The advice here is to use the check_market_book function to not process markets that you're not interested in (e.g. OVER/UNDER_8.5_GOALS, SHOTS_ON_TARGET).